wormhole-foundation/wormhole/CONTRIBUTING.md

 Wormhole is a mission-critical, high-stakes project.
 We optimize for quality over quantity.
 Design processes and code reviews are our most important tools to accomplish that.

+## Who can contribute?

+Due to the high-stakes nature of making changes to Wormhole, we have a strict policy on who can contribute to the project.
+Typically, we only accept contributions from people who we already trust and/or who have a history of contributing to the project.
+This policy is in place to ensure that we maintain the security and stability of project, including its CI infrastructure.

+The right way to get started with contributing is to reach out to us directly, introduce yourself, and ask for guidance on how to contribute to the project.
+Drive-by pull requests will be closed without review or explanation.
+Typically, we already have a good visibility into existing bugs and feature requests, and our preference to to have our own developers and their LLMs implement the changes.

+In general, we will not upstream changes to the project unless we have a tangible need for them.

+Security-related issues **must** be reported via our bug bounty program.
+See [SECURITY.md](./SECURITY.md) for more information.
+We do not accept security-related PRs from external contributors, including from bug bounty reporters, regardless of whether or not the reporter has found a valid issue.

+The above policy applies to all projects in the Wormhole ecosystem maintained by the Wormhole Foundation.

 ## Development and Code Review Process

 **Before contributing code, read [SAFETY_CRITICAL_CODE.md](./SAFETY_CRITICAL_CODE.md).**